mbagherian/CTTC/README.md

 This code implements the Coupled Tensor-Tensor Completion (CTTC) method for tensor completion.
 It provides flexible configuration options, including parameters for scaling, regularization, and iteration settings.
 The code is designed to handle missing data by randomly selecting a missing rate for tensor completion, enabling the prediction of missing values based on available data.

-The CTTC algorithm leverages the Coupled Matrix-Matrix Completion (CMMC) function to learn local distance functions for each tensor mode, utilizing the CoupledTensorCompletion function.
+The CTTC algorithm generalizes the Coupled Matrix-Matrix Completion (CMMC) and Coupled Tensor-Matrix Completion (CTMC)functions to learn local distance functions for each tensor mode, utilizing the CoupledTensorCompletion function.
 This process allows the model to adaptively learn the appropriate distance metrics for each mode of the tensor.
 Additionally, a Mahalanobis distance function is learned through the core tensor, Z, enabling more accurate predictions of missing entries by capturing the underlying relationships in the data.

 The algorithm evaluates its performance by comparing the predicted values against the ground truth, allowing for optimization and fine-tuning of the method.
 The method aims to minimize the reconstruction error, improving the accuracy of the tensor completion and enhancing the model's predictive capabilities.